ln-markets/docs.lnmarkets.com/src/faq/app.md

 ## How can I cross-margin positions?

-At any time, you can add (+) or reduce margin (-) to open positions, clicking on the Actions part of the Open Positions blotter.
+At any time, you can add margin (+)  to open positions, clicking on the Actions part of the Open Positions blotter.

-Adding margin to an open position, you reduce its leverage and decrease the probability of a liquidation event.
+This way, you will reduce the leverage of the open position and decrease the probability of a liquidation event.

+For open positions with positive P&L, you can also reduce margin (-), clicking on the Actions part of the Open Positions blotter.
-Removing margin from an existing position, you increase its leverage, but this will also increase your margin available for other positions and/or you can cash in and withdraw instantly this PL back to your wallet.
+This way, you will increase the leverage of the open position, but this will also increase your margin available for other positions.
+You can also cash in and withdraw instantly this PL back to your wallet.

 ## What events trigger the closing of a position?